oribarilan/lensline.nvim/providers.md

 - **`range`**: LSP range object
 - **`end_line`**: Function end line number (optional - may be `nil` if unknown)

-**Note**: `end_line` may not always be available depending on the LSP server and language.
+**Note**: `end_line` may be `nil` in several scenarios:
+- LSP server doesn't provide complete range information
+- File processing was truncated due to performance limits (`max_lines` config)
+- Function definition spans beyond the processed range

 Always check if it exists before using it.
+The [`utils.get_function_lines()`](lua/lensline/utils.lua) utility handles this automatically with fallback logic.

 ### Utility Functions